 - Facilitate collaborations between researchers (within the same discipline or multidisciplinary),

-- Accompaniment of researchers: help the emergence of new innovative projects; assistance with the development of regional, national and international projects; mobility aid for young researchers; training actions, thematic meetings, workshops; support for the emergence and sharing of advanced technologies,
+- Support for researchers: foster the emergence of new innovative projects; assistance with the development of regional, national and international projects; mobility aid for young researchers; training actions, thematic meetings, workshops; support for the emergence and sharing of advanced technologies,

 - Scientific and economic valorization of the results of the research: scientific valorization / dissemination of the results; economic valuation of research conducted in the area and innovations.